m-abboud/GfxAssert/README.md

 # GfxAssert
-A set of possibley useful Java (unit)test tools for geometric shapes and images.
+A set of possibley useful Java (unit)test tools for geometric shapes and images using hamcrest matchers.
-Uses hamcrest matchers and alternate static assert methods.

 ## Maven
     <dependencies>